 Finally and crucially, entering a competition requires detachment.
 Approaching it from an educational point of view helps a lot with this.
 The cost of entering is very little compared to the cost of an art course.
 The process of entering has been the primary purpose with being shortlisted or accepted a very lovely but not in any way essential outcome.

-That said, after entering National Open Art for the third time this year, I was of course completely ecstatic when I was told that all the above works had been shortlisted!
+That said, after entering National Open Art for the third time this year, I was of course completely ecstatic when I was told that all the works in this post had been shortlisted!
 This sort of recognition is great for anyone's CV and even more important for the self-taught.

 So, my feeling is that it's always worth a try.
 Keep up the meditation though, because that will help you to remain unscathed by rejection.
 In fact, if I'm not in the right space for rejection, I find it best to protect my artistic self and not enter this time.
 There will always be more Open Calls.